CamachoAaron7/Predicting-Employee-Attrition/README.md

 p8 <- ggplot(attrition,aes(EmployeeCount,Attrition))+geom_point(size=5,alpha = 0.03, col="blue")
 grid.arrange(p5,p6,p7,p8,ncol=2,top = "Figure: Bar Plots 2")
 ```
 #### Distance From Home:  An unexpected result where employees who lived closer where more apt to leave.
-#### Education:1 = "Below College", 2 = "College", 3 = "Bachelor", 4 = "Master", 5 = "Doctor" .
+#### Education:  1 = "Below College", 2 = "College", 3 = "Bachelor", 4 = "Master", 5 = "Doctor" .
 Those with a bachelors degree have the highest attrition.
 Important to note that there are very few employees with a doctorate degree.
 May have an impact on the amount that left in the Doctorate category.
 #### Education Field:  AS we saw in the Departments graph, those in an HR Field are less likely to leave.
 Again, this may be due to the low number of individuals in this group.
 #### Employee Count: No significant findings.
 All numbers in variable are 1.

 ### Bar Plots 3:  EmployeeNumber, EnvironmentSatisfaction, Gender, HourlyRate, JobInvolvement, JobLevel
 ```{r warnings = FALSE, echo = FALSE, cache = FALSE, message = FALSE}
 p9 <- ggplot(attrition,aes(EmployeeNumber,Attrition))+geom_point(size=5,alpha = 0.03, col="blue")
 p10 <- ggplot(attrition,aes(EnvironmentSatisfaction,fill=Attrition))+geom_bar()